 - Use case: You are using the Jira macro in Confluence to create reports and want each page to represent certain changes over the period of a month

 (Created >= startOfMonth(-1) OR status WAS Backlog ON startOfMonth(-1)) AND resolved <= endOfMonth(-1)

 - Use case: A filter subscription of all issues updated last night by a scheduled service

 priority CHANGED TO Critical BY service_account AFTER endOfDay(-1) and assignee is EMPTY

 These examples are just a glimpse of what you can unearth when using historic operators.
 Additionally, this list only represents a small subset of operators that make JQL such a powerful tool; view the full list of operators, along with some helpful tips and examples in the Atlassian Jira Documentation: Advanced Search Reference -JQL Operators.

-- Atlassian - Self-hosted Cloud versus Self-hosted In House, What's Better?
+- Atlassian - Self-hosted Cloud vs. Self-hosted In House

 Atlassian Data Center products can be hosted a number of different ways.
 Andy Dennis and…

-- How to be Prepared for Atlassian Certification - Part 3: The ACP-300 Exam for Agile
+- How to Prepare for Atlassian's ACP-300 Exam

 Prove your knowledge of Agile development and Jira Software by earning the ACP-JSW certification from…